Is marijuana helpful when used for cataracts? What about CBD?

 Cataracts vs. glaucoma: How they’re different

 Glaucoma, by contrast, afflicts the optic nerve.
-It happens because intraocular pressure squeezes the optic nerve, creating long-term damage that generates blind spots.
+It happens primarily because intraocular pressure squeezes the optic nerve, creating long-term damage that can gradually generate blind spots.
 Decades ago, as marijuana use became more popular, people with glaucoma started noticing that smoking marijuana took the edge off their symptoms.

-It turns out that THC, the primary active ingredient in marijuana, relaxes intraocular pressure, easing the symptoms of glaucoma — but only for a few hours.
+It turns out that THC, the primary active ingredient in marijuana, can relax intraocular pressure, easing the symptoms of glaucoma — but only for a few hours.
 Modern glaucoma medicines can treat intraocular pressure around the clock.

 Though marijuana has a proven impact on glaucoma, there’s no scientific evidence of any influence on cataracts.